JomoPipi/2021-FULLSTACK-SVELTE-TEMPLATE/README.md

 ## Installation/Usage

-Enter these commands in the terminal, while in the root directory of the project:
+Go to the root directory of the project in your terminal and enter these commands:
 ```
 npm install
 cd src/client